tomasguillen/picklejar/README.md

   }
 }
 ```
-This API won't easily work with a vector of std::string, unless you use it's more complex overloads.
-See the Low-Level API break down section of this readme.
+The Low-Level API won't easily work with a vector of std::string, unless you use it's more complex overloads, I recommend using the Deep Copy/Read API explained next.
+See the "Low-Level API Break Down Section" of this readme to know more it.

 ### Deep Copy/Read API
-All deep copy or deep read functions have the following form:\n
+All deep copy or deep read functions have the following form:\
-**picklejar::deep_copy_object_to_file**, where you can replace "copy" with "read", "object" with "vector", and "file" with one of: "stream", "file", "buffer".\n
+**picklejar::deep_copy_object_to_file**, where you can replace "copy" with "read", "object" with "vector", and "file" with one of: "stream", "file", "buffer".\
 Finally, **picklejar::sizeof_versioned** can be used to obtain the size of a **deep_copied** object or vector taking into account additional bytes used by picklejar—generally consisting of the version and the .size() if it's a container or a string.
 This is useful for using nested **deep_copy** API calls inside another Deep Copy/Read API write function.

 Here is how to write and read a vector of std::string: